Dragula (song): Background and writing

 Zombie told Billboard magazine that the title came from the name of Grandpa Munster's eponymous dragster DRAG-U-LA on The Munsters.
 He goes on to say that it "was a classic show with great comic characters.
 Strangely enough, 'Dragula' was one of the last songs finished for the record.
 It fell together really fast and worked, but it could just as easily not [have] been on the record."

 Music video

-The music video shows Rob Zombie driving the Munster Koach (not the actual Dragula racing car) with various shots of the band members and different scenes from movies, e.g. Dr. Jekyll and Mr. Hyde at the beginning of the video and the killer robot from the old movie chapter serial The Phantom Creeps.
+The music video shows Rob Zombie driving the Munster Koach (not the actual Dragula racing car) with various shots of the band members and different scenes from classic horror films, e.g. Dr. Jekyll and Mr. Hyde (1920) at the beginning of the video and the killer robot from chapter film series The Phantom Creeps (1939) along with home video footage of mid-20th-century families being entertained by a clown with clips of nuclear testing mushroom clouds sardonically overlapping of when the clown and a girl are laughing, with the multi-color backdrops referencing Willy Wonka & the Chocolate Factory (1971), also with early-20th-century footage of children being entertained and shocked.
 It achieved heavy rotation on MTV following the huge success of the album.
-The video also appears in the film Idle Hands.
+The video also appears in the 1999 film Idle Hands.